s7clarke10/tap-sybase/README.md

 ### Log Based

+NOTE: NOT IMPLEMENTED!

-Log_Based replication extracts change data from the MS SQL Server Change Data Capture (CDC) tables you have enrolled.
+Log_Based replication extracts change data from the MS SQL Server Change Data Capture (CDC) tables, are a MS SQL feature.
+This code and documentation has been left in with the view that Sybase may have a CDC Log based replication method.

 This method allows you to replicate just the changes to a table e.g. the Inserts, Deletes, and Updates.
 For this method to work you must enrol the database in question and tables that you wish to replicate.